kiraind/diff-match-patch-2/README.md

 Applies a list of patches to text1.
 The first element of the return value is the newly patched text.
 The second element is an array of true/false values indicating which of the patches were successfully applied.
 [Note that this second element is not too useful since large patches may get broken up internally, resulting in a longer results list than the input with no way to figure out which patch succeeded or failed.
 A more informative API is in development.]

-The previously mentioned Match_Distance and Match_Threshold properties are used to evaluate patch application on text which does not match exactly.
-In addition, the `DiffMatchPatch.Patch_DeleteThreshold` property determines how closely the text within a major (~64 character) delete needs to match the expected text.
-If Patch_DeleteThreshold is closer to 0, then the deleted text must match the expected text more closely.
-If Patch_DeleteThreshold is closer to 1, then the deleted text may contain anything.
-In most use cases Patch_DeleteThreshold should just be set to the same value as Match_Threshold.
+The previously mentioned matchDistance and matchThreshold properties are used to evaluate patch application on text which does not match exactly.
+In addition, the `DiffMatchPatch.patchDeleteThreshold` property determines how closely the text within a major (~64 character) delete needs to match the expected text.
+If patchDeleteThreshold is closer to 0, then the deleted text must match the expected text more closely.
+If patchDeleteThreshold is closer to 1, then the deleted text may contain anything.
+In most use cases patchDeleteThreshold should just be set to the same value as matchThreshold.

 ## Usage